Federal Direct Stafford Loans

 Students must file the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov to be eligible for Stafford loans.
 Students must also enroll at least half-time (8 credits for undergraduate students and 4 credits for graduate students) and be making Satisfactory Academic Progress (SAP).

 Students are eligible for either a Subsidized Stafford Loan (the government pays the interest while the student is in school) or an Unsubsidized Stafford Loan (interest is the responsibility of the borrower) or a combination of both.
 Interest accrues on the Unsubsidized Loan while the student is in school.
 The student may pay the interest while in school or capitalize it and pay it along with the principal upon leaving school.

-The 2013-2014 interest rate for the Subsidized and Unsubsidized Stafford Loan will be 6.8% (unless there is a legislative change).
+The 2013-2014 interest rate for the Subsidized and Unsubsidized Undergraduate Stafford Loan will be 3.86%.

 New borrowers must complete online Entrance Counseling and electronically sign a Master Promissory Note (MPN) at www.studentloans.gov before funds can be disbursed.We encourage all students to complete these two action items as soon as possible before school begins.

 After the electronic MPN and Entrance Counseling notifications have been received by the College, the net amount of the loan will be credited to the student’s account, half in each semester.

 The federal government deducts an origination fee from the gross loan amount before forwarding the proceeds to the school.
 The Stafford Loan origination fee for 2013-2014 is 1.051%.
 The amount that a student may borrow depends on the number of earned credits.

 Note: If your grade level changes in the middle of an academic year, and you wish to be considered for an increase in your loan, please contact our office.